Pebblin/Personal-STLs/README.md

 # Personal-STLs
-Collection of models I created for personal use.
+Collection of models (mostly) I created for personal use.
 Click the dropdowns for more details on what's in each folder.

 <details>
 <summary>102b Project</summary>